Johnson & Johnson beats 3Q profit views, hikes 2020 forecast

 Johnson & Johnson boosted revenue slightly and doubled its third-quarter profit, mainly due to a $4 billion charge for litigation costs in the year-ago quarter.
-The health care giant handily beat Wall Street expectations and raised its financial forecast for the year.
+The health care giant blew past Wall Street expectations and raised its financial forecast for the year.

 Meanwhile, the New Brunswick, New Jersey-based company disclosed late Monday that it had to temporarily pause its huge, late-stage study of a potential COVID-19 vaccine “due to an unexplained illness in a study participant.”
-Such pauses are not unusual in big studies, and it’s unknown whether the participant got J&J’s shot or a placebo.
+Such pauses are not unusual in big studies, and it’s unknown whether the participant — one of 60,000 planned for the global study — got J&J’s shot or a placebo.

 The world’s biggest maker of health care products on Tuesday reported net income of $3.55 billion, or $1.33 per share, up 103% from $1.75 billion, or 66 cents per share, in 2019’s third quarter.

-The average estimate of seven analysts surveyed by Zacks Investment Research was for earnings of $1.99 per share.

-Johnson & Johnson posted revenue of $21.08 billion in the period.
-Four analysts surveyed by Zacks expected $20.53 billion.
+Johnson & Johnson posted revenue of $21.08 billion in the quarter.
+Analysts expected $20.53 billion.

+Despite the strong results, shares were down $2.09, or 1.4%, to $149.75 in premarket trading, likely a reaction to news of the vaccine study pause.

+Amid the COVID-19 pandemic, J&J still managed to boost sales of its prescription drugs 5% to $11.42 billion, just over half its entire revenue.
+Sales were led by autoimmune disorder treatment Stelara, which brought in $1.95 billion, up 15% from a year ago.

 J&J said it expects adjusted full-year earnings in the range of $7.95 to $8.05 per share, up from its July forecast for $7.75 to $7.95.
 The company forecast revenue in the range of $81.2 billion to $82 billion, up from $79.9 billion to $81.4 billion.

-Johnson & Johnson shares have risen 4% since the beginning of the year, while the Standard & Poor’s 500 index has risen slightly more than 9%.
+Johnson & Johnson shares have risen 4% since the beginning of the year, while the S&P 500 index has risen slightly more than 9%.
 The stock has climbed 18% in the last 12 months.

 Elements of this story were generated by Automated Insights using data from Zacks Investment Research.